 - You can preset configuration parameters and import the modified config.xml file during installation.

 - The configuration file is an XML file that can be modified as needed.
 For example, when you edit the file, use & instead of & to specify an escape character.
+Make sure the configuration file remains encoded as UTF-8 after editing.

 - Configurations preset by the administrator are automatically loaded when a user starts the application for the first time.